How to Clean Pool Salt Cell - Remove Calcium Buildup Fast

 - Submerge the cell completely in the solution.
 You'll immediately see bubbling and fizzing as the acid dissolves calcium deposits.
 For heavy buildup, position the cell so bubbles can escape freely.

 - Soak for 10-15 minutes maximum.
-Longer exposure can damage the titanium coating on the plates.
+Longer exposure can degrade the precious-metal oxide coating on the titanium plates, reducing their effectiveness.
 For stubborn deposits, use a soft plastic brush to gently scrub between plates.

 - Rinse thoroughly with fresh water from a garden hose.
 Spray between all plates to remove acid residue and loosened calcium particles.

 - Inspect the plates for remaining scale.
 If deposits persist, repeat the soaking process for another 10 minutes.
-Clean plates should appear dark gray or black.
+Clean plates should be free of white calcium deposits - appearance varies by manufacturer and coating type.

 - Reinstall the cell with O-rings properly seated.
 Hand-tighten unions first, then use wrenches to snug firmly without over-tightening.